-Why commitment is important
+Why is employee commitment important

 Committed employees bring added value to the organisation through their determination, proactive support, relatively high productivity and awareness of quality.
 They are also less likely to call in sick.
 Committed employees display positive behaviour within organisations, are more likely to positively refer the company to contacts and are further more likely to adopt the organisation’s vision and goals (both professionally and personally).